Solution Selling Compensation Strategies: 3 That Work

 Facebook Twitter Email LinkedIn

-Solution Selling Compensation Strategies
+Solution Selling Compensation Strategies that Drive Results

 Aligning Sales Compensation with Sales Strategies

-Rewards Based Upon Revenue – An Example
+Rewards Based on Revenue Alone — A Cautionary Example

 Conflicts Between Sales and Service Compensation Strategies

-It is also not hard to imagine salespeople who are measured and rewarded on revenue having a conflict with delivery teams who are measured and rewarded based upon profit.
+It is also not hard to imagine salespeople who are measured and rewarded on revenue having a conflict with delivery teams who are measured and rewarded based upon profit and impact.
 For example, a recent solution selling training client found that their delivery teams where cutting corners at clients to meet tight budget parameters.
 This created dissatisfied clients and higher key account churn – which eventually negatively impacted revenue.

-Smart sales leaders think through (with their teams) any unforeseen consequences of each and every incentive on to ensure that their solution selling compensation strategies minimize problems and maximize desired behaviors.
+Smart sales leaders think through (with their teams) any unforeseen consequences of each and every incentive to ensure that their solution selling compensation strategies minimize problems and maximize desired behaviors.

 3 Solution Selling Compensation Strategies That Work